🪰526,489 violations tracked across 67 Florida counties

 Would you eat here?

-COTTAGE CAFE OF DIXIE INC has some meaningful issues on record.
-Would you still eat here?
+COTTAGE CAFE OF DIXIE INC looks fairly solid on paper.
+Would you eat here?

 Join the discussion